 Paulownia – A new possibility for energy and climate transition in Sweden

-Cold-resistant varieties of Paulownia have been developed with approximately three times the biomass growth as can be seen in Salix, and about ten times the biomass growth seen in spruce and pine.
-The species is not grown in Sweden today but it is found as solitaires in gardens and parks in southern Sweden.
+Paulownia is a deciduous tree species with exceptional growth and carbon dioxide uptake capacity that produces high biomass and timber yields in a short time.
+Cold-resistant varieties of the species have been developed with approximately three times the biomass growth as can be seen in Salix, and about ten times the biomass growth seen in spruce and pine.

-Paulownia creates new opportunities for cost-effective and surface-efficient production of biomass, which can be used to substite fossil fuels and contribute to increased security of supply of bio-based energy in Sweden.
+According to the gathered knowledge, Paulownia cultivation in Sweden could create new opportunities for cost-effective and surface-efficient production of biomass, substituting fossil raw materials and energy and contributing to increased security of supply of bio-based energy.

 Jarmo Spiik